Skip to content

 Terminal window

-For each VM to be migrated, list its details:
+For each VM’s to be migrated, list vm details on vjailbreak using below command:

 Terminal window